intelligencefoundation/SaraswatiAI/README.md

 # SaraswatiAI
 ## Superhuman (AI) Teacher: All of Education, for All

+ALL OF EDUCATION, FOR ALL.
+In collaboration with the Intelligence Foundation Charity, MONTREAL.AI is developing a teacher, *__Saraswati AI__*, and an agent learning to orchestrate synergies, *__Polymatheia AI__*, to inspire, support and train the people who will shape the 21st Century.

 "*(…) in full and equal opportunities for education for all (…)*" - Preamble to UNESCO’s Constitution

 ### Significance